 I’ve enumerated the reasons you should consider applying for The Blue BusinessSM Plus Credit Card, which is one of the hottest new credit cards in the market.
-The card has no annual fee, accrues Membership Rewards points that can be transferred to airline and hotel partners, and most valuable of all, it offers 2x Membership Rewards points per dollar on the first $50,000 spent annually.
+The card has no annual fee (Rates & Fees), accrues Membership Rewards points that can be transferred to airline and hotel partners, and most valuable of all, it offers 2x Membership Rewards points per dollar on the first $50,000 spent annually.

 The way I see it, that makes this card the single most lucrative credit card for non-bonused spend.